cartridge-gg/dopewars/README.md

 dojo = { git = "https://github.com/dojoengine/dojo.git", rev = "ca2d2e6dd1ef0fe311310ba0728be8743b1d5cc8" }
 </pre>

-In this example, this is how we would to install the correct version:
+In this example, this is how we would install the correct version:
 <pre>
 > git clone https://github.com/dojoengine/dojo.git
 > cd dojo